Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels increased by 1,300 jobs in the most recent month and increased by 2,200 jobs compared to the same month last year.
+Employment levels increased by 100 jobs from the previous month and increased by 2,500 jobs compared to the same month last year.

-In the most recent month, there was a net increased by 1,300 jobs.
-Over the last year, the labor market has seen a net increased by 2,200 jobs in total.
+In the most recent month, employment increased by 100 jobs .
+Over the last year, the labor market has increased by 2,500 jobs .

 Loading...